 One of the largest expenses for a company is salary and benefits for the workforce, and profitable companies leverage the investment in people by developing workers who are very productive.
 This is sometimes known as investment in human capital.
 Helping workers operate productively is similar to asset utilization, an accounting term measuring how well a company uses capital assets to grow revenue.

-Here are the top 10 companies with the highest profit per employee in the world.
+Here are the top 10 most profitable companies per employee in the world.